sparkflows/sparkflows-docs/docs/web-app/running-analytics-app.rst

 - Maximum file size allowed to upload is 1GB.

-- Add destination path of dbfs where you want to upload choose file.
+- Add destination path of dbfs where you want to upload the selected files.

-- If added path is not there in dbfs then it will first create the folder in dbfs and then upload the file.
-If no path is added it will store inside ``FileStore`` folder
+- If the specified path is not there in dbfs then it will first create the folder in dbfs and then upload the file.
+If no path is specified it will store it inside ``FileStore`` folder

   .. figure:: ../_assets/web-app/upload-file-1.PNG
         :alt: web-app